 He is also known to be very intelligent, generous and courageous.

-With those kind of attributes, it is not surprising that he is very sociable and enjoys the companionship
+With those kind of attributes, it's not surprising that he is an exceptional family dog that is very sociable and enjoys the companionship of his pack a great deal.

-The Landseer Newfoundland, which can live up to 10 years or more with dedicated care, is susceptable to a few health
+The Landseer Newfoundland, which can live up to 10 years or more with dedicated care, is susceptible to a few health

 problems, especially if they become overweight.